As you get ready to become an Airbnb host, you’ve got to know how you can be as successful as possible.

 - Assemble everything

 It’s a ton of work.
 Staying on top of it all requires a lot of organization and planning.
-So, set yourself up for success (and save tons of time!) by downloading the free tracker I created for you:
+So, set yourself up for success (and save tons of time!) by downloading the free checklist I created for you: